TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 > Components of an electrical circuit or electronic circuit can be connected in many different ways.
 The two simplest of these are called series and parallel and occur frequently.
 Components connected in series are connected along a single path, so the same current flows through all of the components.
 Components connected in parallel are connected so the same voltage is applied to each component.
 [Wikipedia](https://en.wikipedia.org/wiki/Series_and_parallel_circuits)

 - [Series and Parallel Circuits](https://learn.sparkfun.com/tutorials/series-and-parallel-circuits)

-# Signals

-## Digital

-> A digital signal is a signal that represents a sequence of discrete values.
-A logic signal is a digital signal with only two possible values, and describes an arbitrary bit stream.
-Other types of digital signals can represent three-valued logic or higher valued logics.
-[Wikipedia](https://en.wikipedia.org/wiki/Digital_signal)

-## Analog

-> An analog signal has a theoretically infinite resolution.
-In practice an analog signal is subject to electronic noise and distortion introduced by communication channels and signal processing operations, which can progressively degrade the signal-to-noise ratio (SNR).
-[Wikipedia](https://en.wikipedia.org/wiki/Analog_signal)